Finding out what is a gas flare and what makes them mysterious

 What is a gas flare that doesn't run all the time?
 Non-routine flare flames (as opposed to continuous ones) follow special guidelines set out by the AER.
 Non-routine flares require modeling based on specific guidance provided in documents like "Non-Routine Flaring Management: Modelling Guidance" from Alberta Environment and Protected Areas (AEPA).
 The AER provides tools for calculating the effects of flares, which should also be used for non-routine flares.

 The risk-based approach shouldn't be used for continuous flares because they're constant sources and must follow more stringent standards.
-Using the AER's supporting tools, pseudo-parameters should be generated for continuous flares.
+Using the AER's supporting tools, pseudo-parameters (which simulate a regular stack for air dispersion model input) should be generated for continuous flares.

 Certain options like "no stack downwash" should be selected when using these parameters, since these are already considered in the AER's tool.